 Highly trained pest control technicians are key in comprehensive pest inspections, expert tools and technology are used to help identify and evaluate what makes your business unique, risk areas and any conditions which may be conducive to pest activity.
 At Rentokil, we provide commercial accounts with recommendations, staff training and supporting resources to help customers look out for:

 There are many procedures from sanitation practices to the laying of mechanical trapping devices that help prevent pests and mitigates risk of infestations.
-Practicing good sanitation eliminates food, water, harbourage and concealed routes of movement for pests.
+Practising good sanitation eliminates food, water, harbourage and concealed routes of movement for pests.
 Sanitation is assessed at every inspection — in both the interior and exterior of the facility.

 Any deficiencies in sanitation are documented and followed up with personalised advice and recommendations.